PaddyKavanagh/jdarts/docs/index.rst

 Introduction
 ============

-The *jdarts* (JWST Data Analysis and Reduction Tools) package is a Python library for the data reduction and analysis of data from the James Webb Space Telescope (JWST).
+The JDARTS (JWST Data Analysis and Reduction Tools) package is a Python library for the data reduction and analysis of data from the James Webb Space Telescope (JWST).

 You can install *jdarts* with `pip <http://www.pip-installer.org/en/latest/>`_::